Finding Joy

 Everything in life has its place.

-You are trying to perform tasks and function in relationships that are out of place.
+You are trying to function in roles and relationships that are out of place.

-With work, only work on tasks assigned for you.
-Let tasks meant for others be their tasks.
+With work, focus only on the tasks assigned to you.
+Let the responsibilities meant for others remain with them.

-With relationships, you are there for guidance and wisdom, not for the intense mending of wounds or for fixing others.
+With relationships, you are called to offer guidance and wisdom, not to mend deep wounds or fix what is broken.
 Only I can do that, God.

 You are trying to do everything.
 You cannot be everything to everyone.
-I have not designed you for this.
-You must accept your limitations or you will drown in a sea of expectations.
+I did not design you for this.
+You must accept your limitations, or you will drown beneath a sea of expectations.

 Your immediate family is your priority.

-When you accept your limitations and find your place, all of the other pieces fall together as they are supposed to.
+When you accept your limitations and take your rightful place, the other pieces will fall together as they are meant to.

 Turn things over.
 Trust others to do their part.
-Most importantly, trust Me to do My part.
+Most importantly, trust Me to do Mine.

 Welcome to your new chapter.
-I am excited to show it to you and walk in it with you.
-Here you will have some of the greatest growth, and greatest peace, of your life.
+I am excited to show it to you and walk through it with you.
+This season will bring some of the greatest growth, and the greatest peace, of your life.

 Love,